 Verify that your existing integration setup is working

-- Check to see whether your sync has been working correctly.
-You should see three green checks, and a recent Last Sync date.
+Navigate to your Data Mappings page, found under Install Settings.
+Check that your sync works.
+You should see three green checks and a recent Last Sync date.

-Verify the authenticated user
+Step 2: Verify the authenticated user.

-Create a new Pendo Account Report
+4. Create a new Pendo Account Report.

-Most customers will want to push Pendo Account data to Salesforce Accounts.
-Pushing Visitor data can be a little trickier as there are often duplicate contacts in Salesforce.
+Most customers want to push Pendo Account data to Salesforce Accounts.
+Pushing Visitor data can be more difficult because there are often duplicate contacts in Salesforce.
 We recommend starting with Accounts.
-Navigate to Account Reports and click on Create New Report.

-- Prepare an example file for your Salesforce Admin.
+Create the report and prepare an example file for your Salesforce Admin.
 Export a .CSV and save it.